shelton-je/BulletJournal/README.md

 Once you have Java installed, you can run the application by double-clicking on the JAR file, or by running the following command in your terminal or command prompt:

-Replace `<https://github.com/CS-3500-OOD/pa05-badesign.git/pa05_template_jar>` with the name of the JAR file.

-You can find the JAR file in the root directory of this repository, or download it directly using [this link](<https://github.com/CS-3500-OOD/pa05-badesign.git/pa05_template_jar>).
+You can find the JAR file in the root directory of this repository, or download it directly using [this link](https://github.com/CS-3500-OOD/pa05-badesign.git).